 "To rest upon a formula is a slumber that, prolonged, means death."

 – Oliver Wendell Holmes Jr., supreme court justice (1841-1935)

 "Those who keep the rules are asses; those who break the rules are men."

 – Ikkyu, Japanese monk of the middle ages

 "In baseball, as in the remainder of life, the most important rules are unwritten.
 But not unenforced."

-– George Will, author of the baseball classic Men at Work: The Craft of Baseball, 1990
+– George Will, Men at Work: The Craft of Baseball, 1990

 Quickly moving along a few centuries, and noted elsewhere on this site, the word sprezzatura appeared during the Renaissance (1520s) to denote doing the difficult with apparent effortlessness.
 In sports and the arts, we admire not necessarily those who overdo their effort, but rather those who apply the appropriate amount of effort at the right time.
 Ida Rolf's role model in this regard was the fluid dancer of the golden age of Hollywood, Fred Astaire.
 Our model is The Beatles, who were essentially simple without being simplistic, complicated without being complex.